Underdog promo code CBSSPORTS2: Play $5, get $75 offer for NBA, NHL, more

 How to activate the Underdog bonus code for new users: If you have a Play & Get offer, enter any contest of $5+ to activate your welcome offer of $75 in fantasy bonus entries.

-Ball has registered seven or more assists in each of the last four games.
-In a 119-115 win over the Washington Wizards on Saturday, he scored 20 points, while dishing out 11 assists.
-The SportsLine model projects 7.1 assists for Ball, giving this a 3 out of 5 rating.
+Kuzma has recorded six or fewer rebounds in 12 of his last 14 games.
+The SportsLine model projects 5.3 rebounds for Kuzma, giving this a 3.5 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog.